How do I rent a property from Austerberry?

 your household’s monthly income (before deductions):

 The monthly amount of rent you would likely be able to afford is:

 - Referencing Fee - £100 for a single tenant, £150 for two tenants and £50 for any subsequent tenant

 - Reservation Fee - £100 per property (this is to hold the property whilst your application goes through and we’ll deduct it from monies payable on move in)

-- Renewal Fee - £30.
+- Renewal Fee - £50 (for a six month term).
 Payable if you decide to renew for a further fixed term at the end of your initial tenancy

 Start your Search Now!